 Tips for Renting a Car in Arkansas

 It’s awfully hard to get around Arkansas without a car.
-Whenever I don’t drive my own car down from Oklahoma, I will pick up a rental car at whichever airport I fly into when I get to Arkansas.
+Whenever I don’t drive my own car over from Oklahoma, I will pick up a rental car at whichever airport I fly into when I get to Arkansas.

 If you’re also looking to rent a car, I use Discover Cars when I rent cars on my travels.
 You’ll be able to pick up a car at any airport or in your hometown.